Adamu Garba Talba: Politics

-In December 2009, Talba said that the democratic process was working normally, and criticized recent moves by opposition politicians to form a "mega party" in opposition to the PDP.
+In December 2009, Talba said that the democratic process was working normally, and criticized recent moves by opposition politicians to form a "mega party" in opposition to the Peoples Democratic Party (PDP).
 He said they should join the mainstream of either the PDP or the ANPP (All Nigeria Peoples Party).

 In March 2010 he denied a media report that former Yobe Central Senator Usman Albishir, who had recently decamped from the ANPP to the PDP, would automatically get a ticket from the party to contest the 2011 governorship election.
 He added that with Albishir's move the ANPP would be history in Yobe.